google/blockly-samples/plugins/field-bitmap/README.md

 - `"height"` to specify an initial height, if there is no initial value.
   If not provided, the default is a height of 5.
 - `fieldHeight"` to specify a static field height.
 If provided, the individual pixels will be resized to fit inside the field.
-Good for larger images.
+This only affects the field as it is scene on a block and not the pop-up editor.
+Good for larger images. (_Note: If this results in fractional pixel sizes, the overall field height may not exactly match the specified value on all browsers._)
-- `"colors"` to override the default colors, Default values:
+- `"colours"` to override the default colours, Default values:
   `{filled: '#363d80', empty: '#fff'}`
-- `"buttons"` to hide the "Randomize" and/or "Clear" buttons.
+- `"showButtons"` to show or hide the "Randomize" and/or "Clear" buttons.
+If either is omitted, the button will be shown.
 Default values:
-  `{showRandomize: true, showClear: true}`
+  `{randomize: true, clear: true}`

 ### JavaScript